-Here are just two of the titanic falsetas of Juan Maya "Marote" from the legendary 1970 recording "El cante de Fernanda y Bernarda de Utrera."
-The first is heard at the beginning of Bernarda's earth-shaking bulería "Todo el mundo nos separa."
+This is just one of the many titanic falsetas of Juan Maya "Marote" from the legendary 1970 recording "El cante de Fernanda y Bernarda de Utrera," heard at the beginning of Bernarda's earth-shaking bulería "Todo el mundo nos separa."
 Capo at the second fret.

 In the first part, everything up to the slurs can be played p-p-i (thumb-thumb-index).
 Notice how this involves alternating the stress between the first and second thumbed notes, as the ternary (three-part) mechanism is played in eighth notes.